ltp19930730/CPE593-FinalProject/README.md

 A mandelbrot set is a set of complex numbers that when graphed, form self similar patterns called fractals.
 Technically speaking, the mandelbrot set is “the set for which fc(z) = z2+ cdoes not diverge when iterated from z=0.
 When iterating the function, one of two things can happen.
 Either z grows to infinity, it “blows up” so to speak, or it stays bounded within r = 2.
 The mandelbrot set is the set of all numbers that stay bounded.

-There are numerous ways of graphing a mandelbrot set.
-One rudimentary way is to take a linear mapping approach.
-There are also distance estimator algorithms and histogram color table plots.
-However, more research needs to be done to find a simple, easy to implement visualization technique.

 ##Our Goals